 If you’re a woman who has been told that you have fibroids, you’re not alone.
 These muscular tumors in the wall of the uterus are very common in women of childbearing age.
-By age 50, up to 70 percent of white women and 90 percent of African-American women may have fibroids.
 After menopause, the tumors usually shrink.

 Fibroids are almost always noncancerous.
 Many women never experience any problems from them.
 Other women develop symptoms such as:

 Feeling of fullness in the lower belly